 For those who like music (and shopping) with dinner: Miami Marketta

 This is definitely not in Florida.
 Inspired by Asia’s colorful night markets, the Miami Marketta is a mashup of food trucks, live music, strings of overhanging lights, street art, shops selling art and housewares, and chatty patrons trying to decide between tempura buns or nachos while sipping glasses of wine.
-The Marketta is open Friday from 5-10 p.m. and Saturday from 4-10 p.m., but the crowds and the music don’t get rolling until 7 or 8.
+The market is open every Wednesday, Friday, and Saturday night, starting at 5 PM.

 For those craving a decent burrito...and a haircut: Alfred’s Apartment

 Don’t let the bedraggled exterior fool you.
-This barber shop/upscale men’s clothing store/restaurant/diner is situated in what looks like any other house along the Gold Coast’s Miami Beach.
-Grab a picnic table and order from the menu of stylized hippie fare; think smashed avocado with eggs and spinach, a haloumi burger, a chicken ranch burrito, and hot dogs (meat or vegan).
+This barbershop-slash-upscale men’s clothing store/restaurant/diner is situated in what looks like any other house along the Gold Coast’s Miami Beach.
+Grab a picnic table and order from the menu of stylized hippie fare; think smashed avocado with eggs and spinach, a halloumi burger, a chicken ranch burrito, and hot dogs (meat or vegan).
 When you’re full, wander the shop’s impeccable selection of menswear, from vintage eyeglasses to featherweight knits.
-Gentlemen with a little extra time may want to consider visiting the barber shop for a trim or a shave.
+Gentlemen with a little extra time may want to consider visiting the barbershop for a trim or a shave.
 Keep in mind that the diner portion of Alfred’s offers no indoor seating, so save your trip for a sunny day.
 Pro tip: Go early and watch the breathtaking sunset before heading in for dinner.

 For caffeine junkies: No Name Lane